Understanding Indecent Exposure Charges in Michigan

 Turn a Setback Into a Comeback

 Jeffrey Randa and Associates’ attorneys are ready to help you overcome indecent exposure charges.
-The goal in every criminal case is to either get out of it completely, or to at least avoid as many of of the legal penalties and negative consequences as possible.
-Ultimately, you need to stay out of jail and keep your record as clean as possible (and in many IE cases, the whole thing can be be kept off your record).
+The goal in every criminal case is to either get out of it completely, or to at least avoid as many of the legal penalties and negative consequences as possible.
+Ultimately, you need to stay out of jail and keep your record as clean as possible (and in many IE cases, the whole thing can be kept off your record).

 No matter what, success in an indecent exposure case (or any criminal case) is best measured by what does NOT happen to you.